LorenvXn/mu3/Jupyter_approach/README.md

 just by using the jupyter notebooks.
 No need for terminals.

 Obviously, you have to run the jupyter notebook with the ansible user.
 Eh!

+And more obvious, keep in mind the hierarchy of folders under this case - there won't be necessary a play/ folder for ansible playbooks.